eurisko-us/eurisko-us.github.io/_pages/resources.md

 <details>
   <summary>My repl won't push code up to Github, and I've made changes to my code in a ton of different files since I last pushed up to Github.
 How can I start working from a new repl without losing all my changes?</summary><br>

   First of all, you should be pushing to Github often enough that this doesn't happen.
-But nevertheless, now that you're in this situation, let's get you out of it.
+But now that you're in this situation, let's get you out of it.

   <br>